alynnebc/scrapping-classcentral/README.md

 The project has one spider able to some textual data (name, platform, language and URL) of all online courses in a subject of study.

-The textual data is available in `jobs.csv` file.
-The extracted images are in `images` folder.
+The textual data is available in `courses.csv` file.

 # How to use